University of Edinburgh

 • Programme participates in the Disability Confident Scheme, in line with the Equality Act (2010).

-• We will offer an interview to candidates who declare a disability and indicate that they wish to take part in the Disability Confident scheme and who meet all our essential minimum criteria
+• We will offer an interview to candidates who declare a disability and indicate that they wish to take part in the Disability Confident scheme and who meet all our essential minimum criteria.
+Please note that there are essential minimum criteria at each stage of our selection, including at shortlisting.

 Last updated: